Expatria-Technologies/EST_Accessory_PCB/README.md

 ### Encoder Breakout
 <img src="/readme_images/encoder_render.jpg" width="400">

 The encoder breakout board allows you to use the encoder inputs as auxilliary inputs.
 The inputs are pulled up to 5V and should be connected to NPN outputs.
-These high-speed inputs should be kept short and connection to the controller should be via the RJ45 connection so that the integrity of differential transmission is preverved.
+These high-speed inputs should be kept short and connection to the controller is via the RJ45 connection so that the integrity of differential transmission is preserved.

 The RJ45 pinout: